Hu-s-h/C-SVMForMRI/README.md

 # C-SVMForMRI
-AD classification by using c-SVM
+AD classification by using c-SVM based on SGL1/2.

 First, enter the PreProcessing folder and run batchPreProcessing.m(or run ac-pc.m and batch_job.m) to preprocess the sMRI data;